 If it on the other hand works, Congratulations!
 You have made your own hand controller!
 At least a prototype of it.

-To activate the Jogging function in the CNCSimulator, click the Jog Enable switch at the virtual controller.
+To activate the Jogging function in CNC Simulator, click the Jog Enable switch at the virtual controller.

 If you add a workpiece to the machine, you can even mill (or turn) it manually using the hand controller joystick.